-If you are visiting the Queens Museum between Oct.8th-30th to view Chance Ecologies: Queens at the Community Partnership Gallery, be sure to pick up a copy of Christopher Lee Kennedy’s broadsheet hiway/hiway.
+If you visited the Queens Museum between Oct.8th-30th, 2016 to view Chance Ecologies: Queens at the Community Partnership Gallery, be sure to check out a copy of artist Christopher Lee Kennedy’s broadsheet hiway/hiway.

 hiway/hiway is a site-specific investigation of the Flushing Creek at the intersection of the Long Island and Van Wyck Expressway in Flushing Meadows-Corona Park.
 The project explores the value of unmediated weedy landscapes that surround highway interchanges and on-ramps, and considers how transit systems act as habitat, repository, and conveyance for seeds, pollutants, water and multi-species interaction.